About the Program

-This program is designed as a one-year, full-time program.
-Coursework includes seven foundational courses with lectures and laboratory, and two project courses leading to a final project.
-Courses emphasize embedded systems hardware and software, sensor networks, real-time systems, security and control.
-To earn the degree, students must complete 36 units including a capstone project.
+This program is a full-time program lasting four quarters plus summer at the University of California, Irvine.
+Coursework includes eleven foundational courses with lectures and laboratory, and two project courses leading to a final project.
+Courses emphasize embedded systems: hardware and software, sensor networks, real-time systems, artificial intelligence, machine learning, security, control and entrepreneurship.
+To earn the degree, students must complete 48 units including a capstone project.
 Courses are offered in technology-enhanced form.
-While lectures will be held in classrooms, they will be professionally video recorded and available online.
+Check out a recorded informational session here.

 The Master of Embedded & Cyber-physical Systems (MECPS) was designed by a group of faculty from the Henry Samueli School of Engineering (HSSoE) and the Donald Bren School of Information & Computer Science (DBSICS).
 The curriculum focuses on Embedded and Cyber-physical Systems.